bjesusvh/MPS/README.md

 **Example 3: Multi-trait selection with positive and negative direction of genetic progress**

+In this example we employed a database named AdvEYT which is included in the MPS R package.
+The data comprised phenotypic records for 190 lines for eleven traits: GY_B5IR_F5IR_BEHT, GY_BLHT, GY_B2IR, and GY_TPE belonging to the grain yield category; Zinc, TKW, GRNPRO and ALVW fall under the quality category; and YR_LUD, YR_NJ and SR_NJ correspond to the diseases category.
+Furthermore, the dataset includes information on 8,545 SNP-type molecular markers.
+The objective of this analysis is to identify the top 15 percent of lines (approximately 28 lines) based on the criterion of minimum expected loss.
+For the Grain Yield and Quality traits, the desired direction of genetic progress is positive, whereas for the Diseases category traits, progress in the negative direction is sought.
+The first code segment, clears the R memory, sets the desired working directory, loads the necessary libraries and the database to be used.
+For computational convenience we used the genomic relationship matrix (G=(ZZ^')/p) to fit a multi-trait GBLUP model, where Z is the standardized SNP matrix.
+The last line of code creates a copy of the phenotypic records matrix to reverse direction of observed phenotypic values for Disease category traits.

 ```r
 rm(list = ls());                                 # Clean R memory
 setwd("your-path")                               # Set the working directory